ameroyer/ameroyer.github.io/_posts/architectures/2019-05-14-a_simple_neural_network_module_for_relational_reasoning.markdown

 \end{align}
 $$

-> It is not clear while this model would be equivalent to explicitly considering higher-level relations (as it is rather  combining pairwise terms for a *finite number of steps*).
+> It is not clear why this model would be equivalent to explicitly considering higher-level relations (as it is rather  combining pairwise terms for a *finite number of steps*).
 According to the experiments it seems that indeed this architecture could be better fitted for the studied tasks (e.g. over  the Relation Network or Recurrent Relation Network) but it also makes the model even harder to interpret.

 ---

-<h3 class="section references">References</h3>
+<h2 class="section references">References</h2>
 * <span class="citations">[1]</span> Inferring and executing programs for visual reasoning, <i>Johnson et al, ICCV 2017</i>
 * <span class="citations">[2]</span> CLEVR: A Diagnostic Dataset for Compositional Language and Elementary Visual Reasoning, <i>Johnson et al, CVPR 1017</i>
 * <span class="citations">[3]</span> Recurrent Relational Neural Networks, <i>Palm et al, NeurIPS 2018</i>